Peppuss/MultiUserbot/README.md

 One of the most common errors is caused by the wrong version of python.
 Please check with `python -V` the version you have installed.
 (Before trying to install another version of python try using `python3` instead of `python` and `python3 -m pip` instead of `pip`)

-# Note
+# Notes
-This code is still buggy and not optimized at all, I'm still developing this.
+- This code is still buggy and not optimized at all, I'm still developing this.
 I'd suggest to wait until a "stable" release.
+- Some plugins will create and use a "tmp" folder, you can delete it (when the bot is not running).
+If you do not do this it'll be delete on the startup anyway.

 # Contact me
 - [Telegram profile](https://t.me/GodSaveTheDoge)